xitizupreti/MusicWorld/README.md

 1. Fork this GitHub repository [Assignment Repo](https://github.com/internsathi/frontend-assignment) to your own GitHub account.
 2. Commit your code regularly and push the changes to your forked repository.
+4. Do not create pull request just submit your forked repo.e
-3. Provide a DOCS.md file with instructions on how to set up and run your application.
+5. Provide a DOCS.md file with instructions on how to set up and run your application.
-4. Once you have completed the assignment, share the repository URL along with live deployed url of your project with us via the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSd49m7F_6oSXSI5RFQY_ps2CDQIt3i_iCqrPgzplbqIy8N4EA/viewform)
+6. Once you have completed the assignment, share the repository URL along with live deployed url of your project with us via the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSd49m7F_6oSXSI5RFQY_ps2CDQIt3i_iCqrPgzplbqIy8N4EA/viewform)

 - Submission Deadline: Tuesday 30 May, 2023, 11:30 PM